sethgis/Wind-Erosion-Modelling/source/Introduction/data.rst

 -------------------------------------------------------
 Forest Product Coding
 -------------------------------------------------------
-The generated forest products includes:
+The generated forest products included:
-	- Forest Canopy
+	- Forest Canopy Map
-	- Forest Change
+	- Forest Change Map
-	- Forest Alerts
+	- Forest Alerts Map
-	- Forest Carbon Emmissions
+	- Forest Carbon Flux Map

 Were generated automatically in Google earth engine as highlighted in the methodology section.
-These products are in GeoTiff format, and have a range of values of which they were classfied with.
+These products are in GeoTiff format, and have a range of values of which they were classfied with, and produced with their associated statistical information.
-These range of values are considered as the data coding values used to classify the outputs for visualisation.
+These range of values were considered as the data coding values used to classify the outputs for visualisation.

 Forest Canopy